pyeventsourcing/eventsourcing/README.md

 ## Features

-**Domain model and application classes** — base classes for event sourced domain models and applications.
+**Domain model and application classes** — base classes for event-sourced domain models and applications.
 Applications can be developed that are independent of any particular infrastructure.